 The IBM General Parallel File System (GPFS) is a high-performance shared-disk file system providing fast, reliable data access from all nodes of the cluster to a global filesystem.
 GPFS allows parallel applications simultaneous access to a set of files (even a single file) from any node that has the GPFS file system mounted while providing a high level of control over all file system operations.
 In addition, GPFS can read or write large blocks of data in a single I/O operation, thereby minimizing overhead.

-An incremental backup will be performed monthly only for /gpfs/home and /gpfs/projects (not for /gpfs/scratch).
+An incremental backup will be performed daily only for /gpfs/home and every two months for /gpfs/projects (not for /gpfs/scratch).

 These are the GPFS filesystems available in the machine from all nodes: